GCDeveloper/cli/README.md

 # json-args

+`npm i @toolia/json-args`

+Use `-g` flag if you need to install it as a command line tool.

-Process command line arguments as JSON in your module.
+Process arguments passed to your node script as JSON.

 It can be used as either a command line tool, or in a module.